 - beta reader-type feedback

-- light developmental commentary in the margins of the manuscript using Track Changes
+- light developmental commentary using Track Changes

 - summarizing report